AER Memories of Old

 “It's really, simply, a nice story told to you in a nice, funny, and colorful way.”

-The monetization aspect of the game has mixed reviews, with some players expressing frustration over microtransactions that significantly impact gameplay, while others appreciate that certain microtransactions do not interfere with the overall experience.
-Additionally, the game's focus on flight, heavily advertised, is criticized for its limited utility and minimal narrative integration.
+The monetization aspect of the game has received mixed reviews, with some players expressing frustration over microtransactions that significantly impact gameplay, while others appreciate that certain microtransactions do not interfere with the overall experience.
+Additionally, there are concerns about the game's advertised features, such as flight, which feel underutilized and primarily serve to facilitate travel rather than enhance gameplay.

 “Microtransactions that do not interfere with gameplay.”